i3drobotics/i3dr_rtabmap_ws/README.md

 Catkin build is recommened as everything can be built together.
 (Catkin_make instructions will be added at a later date).

 ## Setup OpenCV DIR:
-Set OpenCV_DIR so packages use this OpenCV version rather than the ros inbuilt version Add this to ~/.bashrc otherwise will have to run this everytime you build
+Set OpenCV_DIR so packages use this OpenCV version rather than the ros inbuilt version.

+Add this to ~/.bashrc otherwise will have to run this everytime you build
 ```
 echo 'export OpenCV_DIR="PATH_TO_REPO/build/opencv3"' >> ~/.bashrc